-SET may be covered beyond 36 sessions over 12 weeks for an additional 36 sessions over an extended period of time if deemed medically necessary by a health care provider.

-Tele-monitoring Services

-Tele-monitoring includes remote patient monitoring, equipment to track vital signs at home or ambulatory healthcare that allows members to use a mobile medical device to perform a routine test and send the test data to a healthcare professional in real time.
-Tele-monitoring services are provided for patients with a diagnosis of Congestive Heart Failure and services are tracked daily

-There is no coinsurance, copayment, or deductible for Medicare-covered telemonitoring services.

-Urgently needed services

-Urgently needed services are provided to treat a nonemergency, unforeseen medical illness, injury, or condition that requires immediate medical care but given your circumstances, it is not possible, or it is unreasonable, to obtain services from network providers.
-Examples of urgently needed services that the plan must cover out of network are i) you need immediate care during the weekend, or ii) you are temporarily outside the service area of the plan.
-Services must be immediately needed and medically necessary.
-If it is unreasonable given your circumstances to immediately obtain the medical care from a network provider, then your plan will cover the urgently needed services from a provider out-of-network.
+What you must pay when you Services that are covered for you get these services Tele-monitoring Services There is no coinsurance, Tele-monitoring includes remote patient monitoring, copayment, or deductible for equipment to track vital signs at home or ambulatory Medicare-covered telehealthcare that allows members to use a mobile medical monitoring services. device to perform a routine test and send the test data to a healthcare professional in real time.
+Tele-monitoring services are provided for patients with a diagnosis of Congestive Heart Failure and services are tracked daily Transportation Services \$0 copay per trip to a plan approved health related location.
+Transportation Services benefit is limited to 24 one-way trips, OR \$1,250 total annual trip expenses, whichever \$1,250 annual trip expense occurs first. maximum.
+Urgently needed services \$10 copayment for each Urgently needed services are provided to treat a non-Medicare-covered urgently emergency, unforeseen medical illness, injury, or needed care visit at a "preferred condition that requires immediate medical care but given facility." your circumstances, it is not possible, or it is unreasonable, \$40 copayment for each to obtain services from network providers.
+Examples of Medicare-covered urgently urgently needed services that the plan must cover out of needed care visit at a "nonnetwork are i) you need immediate care during the preferred" facility. weekend, or ii) you are temporarily outside the service \$120 copayment for Nationwide area of the plan.
+Services must be immediately needed and coverage of urgently needed medically necessary.
+If it is unreasonable given your services received outside of the circumstances to immediately obtain the medical care from United States. a network provider, then your plan will cover the urgently needed services from a provider out-of-network. \$0 copayment for Virtual Urgent Care visits through Services must be immediately needed and medically Senior Care Plus's preferred necessary.
+Examples of urgently needed services that the Virtual Visit vendor, Teladoc. plan must cover out of network occur if: You are temporarily outside the service area of the plan and require obtain the medical care from a network provider.

-Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or anticipate, and you can't wait until you are back in our plans service area to obtain services.
+Worldwide coverage for 'urgently needed services' when medical services are needed right away because of an illness, injury, or condition that you did not expect or medically needed immediate services for an unforeseen condition but it is not a medical emergency; or it is unreasonable given your circumstances to immediately anticipate, and you can't wait until you are back in our plans service area to obtain services.